0000sai/eks-redmin/README.md

 # Prerequisites

-1. ACM Setup with your domain
+1. ACM Setup with your domain (Optional)

 2. packages Installed in provided packages.sh